Merry Christmas Barcelona

 The first one is also called “caga tio”, meaning shit log and starting from december 8, parents put inside its empty stomach candies every night and for the night of 24 or the day of 25, depending of the family, children have to hit it with sticks until it will shit the last candy meanwhile singing its song (yes even the log has its own song).
 If in the house, there is a fireplace/chimney, it will be put inside.

 The second one is a small figurine representing someone with his trousers down around his ankles so showing his naked ass with a shit on the ground.
 Dating from the 18th century, it is the extra figurine to buy for the nativity scene and families will never put him in front of the scene but hiding somewhere, playing hide and seek with children because every morning, kids have to find him and once is done, he has to hide somewhere else to keep playing.
 In the past, it was believed that if a granger didn’t put a caganer in the nativity scene, he would have bad harvests during the full year.
 Normally famous persons don’t escape to this caricature so you can find for instance political people (Obama, Zapatero, Rajoy…), royal family (king of Spain, queen of England…), football players (Messi, Ronaldo…) and much more.

-On this link, you will know everything and now that you have all information about what to do in Barcelona in december, what happens if you come during or after the Christmas day ???
-Well, just enjoy the city quietly because nothing entertaining will happen before december 31 to celebrate the new year, for that, I will recommend you to read my topic New year spanish tradition and for the wise men, read Day of the 3 kings, which is celebrated on january 5/6.
+Lastly, on the catalunya square, there is a kind of food festival and some activities like concert, dance, etc. but it will open only from 18h except for the 24, until 18h and 31, until 16h and of course, on 25, nothing will be done.
+To get more information, go to this link, and now that you have all information about what to do in Barcelona in Christmas time, what happens if you come after ???
+Well, to celebreate the new year, read my topic Happy New Year Barcelona and for the wise men, read Day of the 3 kings, which is celebrated on january 5/6.
 And after that, if you are still here, enjoy the sales which last until the end of february.